VishalChouhan411/Play-Quiz/README.md

 ## Installation

-If yu want work on the project clone this repository
+If you want work on the project clone this repository

 ```bash
 https://github.com/VishalChouhan411/Play-Quiz
 ```
-Open thi sproject in your local IDE and in the terminal do this cpmmand one by one
+Open this project in your local IDE and in the terminal do this command one by one
 - For Frontend
 ```
 cd Quiz app